LSKK-corps/CappyCards/cap/README.txt

-The cards are part of this software.
+The cards are part of this software and the license applies individualy.